- Table of Contents

 5. Meeting Coordination and Support

 Secretaries play a pivotal role in the orchestration of meetings.
 They prepare comprehensive agendas, ensuring that all relevant topics are covered.
-Distributing materials in advance, they provide attendees with the necessary information to contribute meaningfully.
-During meetings, secretaries often take minutes, documenting discussions, decisions, and action items.
-Post-meeting, they follow up on these action items, ensuring accountability and progress.
+Distributing materials in advance provides attendees with the necessary information to contribute meaningfully.
+Secretaries often take minutes during meetings, documenting discussions, decisions, and action items.
+They follow up on these action items post-meeting, ensuring accountability and progress.
 Their seamless coordination and meticulous attention to detail facilitate effective and productive meetings.

 6. Administrative Support